TomerHimi/Machine_Learning_Seminar/README.md

 **Notes:**

+When reviewing a presentation pay attention to the explanations and additional information displayed below each slide.

 How to run simCLR code?
 1. Download the model weights from the link below and extract its content into the checkpoints folder - ResNet50x1 https://drive.google.com/file/d/13x2-QBIF1s6EkTWf1AjHEGUc4v047QVF/view?usp=sharing.
 2. Run the system with the either commands: